fatur-bbx/VAR-football-YOLOv11/README.md

 ## 🎯 Goals

-- 🎥 Detect players and key match elements from football videos.
+- 🎥 Detect players and key match elements from football images.
 - 🧠 Utilize the YOLOv8x model for high-accuracy object detection under various lighting and camera angles.
 - 🌐 Deploy the model in a Django-based web interface.
 - ✅ Visualize bounding boxes on detected objects in real time.